CASUS - Center for Advanced Systems Understanding

-An institute with this orientation does not yet exist, which is why CASUS should become an attractive location for internationally leading experts who come from the various disciplines of systems research and its applications, method research for modelling and data analysis as well as mathematics and work together in interdisciplinary teams.
+An institute with this orientation has not existed before, which is why CASUS is an attractive location for internationally leading experts who come from the various disciplines of systems research and its applications, method research for modelling and data analysis as well as mathematics and work together in interdisciplinary teams.
 CASUS aims to bring together the best minds for cutting-edge research in digital systems science in one place.
 In doing so, great importance is attached to innovative and unorthodox research approaches in order to overcome historically grown structures of individual disciplines and to promote interdisciplinary solutions.
 An essential part of the CASUS concept is an attractive international fellowship and workshop program for top international scientists.

 Research Focus: Matter Under Extreme Conditions